 Using ripe mangos in this recipe makes all of the difference in getting the incredibly bright taste.
 You can recognize ripe mangos by their feel.
 When you feel it, it will give slightly indicating that it has soft flesh inside it.
 This is what you are looking for.
 For this particular fruit punch recipe, I used the Tommy Atkins mango varietal.
 You’ll recognize them in store by their dark red blush that often covers much of the fruit with green and orange-yellow accents.
 To see what mangos are in season throughout the year, visit here.

 The additional pineapple and citrus flavors of lime, lemon and orange really brighten this punch and make the flavors so incredible.
 When I served this at a family function recently, the entire punch bowl was emptied within half an hour because it was so popular.
 And because it was so simple to make, I threw together another batch in no time to keep the party going.
 Make this all year round and enjoy everything mango has to offer.
-And if you are looking for more amazing mango recipes on my website, check out this mango jerk wings recipe and mango pineapple popsicles.

 - 4 heaping cups cubed fresh mango 2 large mangos